Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 That has brought the death toll from malnutrition-related causes to 277 since late June, when the ministry started to count fatalities among this age category, while another 145 children died of malnutrition-related causes since the start of the war in October 2023, the ministry said.

-The Israeli defense body overseeing humanitarian aid in Gaza said that over 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.
+The Israeli defense body overseeing humanitarian aid in Gaza said that more than 1,200 trucks carrying aid, primarily food, entered into Gaza over the past week.

 Aid workers say the aid that does get into Gaza is far too little and insufficient for the territory's enormous needs.
 Much of it is also looted before it can reach the Palestinians in desperate need.